Dance Trips to Vienna

 About Dance Trips

-• For most attendees, our Vienna trip typically spans a five to ten days, giving you plenty of time to explore the city’s rich culture before and after the ball you choose to attend (most people only attend one ball, but we do have attendees who come to both).
+• For most attendees, our Vienna trip typically spans five to ten days, giving you plenty of time to explore the city’s rich culture before and after the ball you choose to attend (most people only attend one ball, but we do have attendees who come to both).
 Upon arrival, you'll settle into your accommodation—guided by us and handpicked by you to suit your budget and preferences—and enjoy tours through some of Vienna’s top sites, like Schönbrunn Palace and the Kunsthistorisches Museum.

-The Kaffeesiederball is held at the Hofburg Palace, an iconic Viennese ball brimming with tradition, featuring classical music, lavish waltzes, and even late-night funk and disco performances.
+Always in February, the Kaffeesiederball is held at the Hofburg Palace, an iconic Viennese ball brimming with tradition, featuring classical music, lavish waltzes, and even late-night funk and disco performances.
 A few days later, we attend the Vienna Opera Ball at the world-renowned Vienna State Opera, the pinnacle of elegance, where dignitaries and celebrities grace the event.

 At both events, we’ll guide you through every step of the experience, from understanding the intricate dress code to navigating the formal etiquette, ensuring you are fully immersed in the Viennese ball tradition.